Rhonajoy/Pitch-app/README.md

-# Pitch-App
+# Pitch

-#### Created By Rhonajoy
+#### Created By Wilson Kinyua Muthoni on 18-09-2021

 ## Description

-A web application that allows users to read pitches and post oonce you are logged in.
-It also allows a user to like ,dislike and comment on a pitch they love,
+A web application where users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

 ## Setup Requirements

 - Git